Hailemelekotmelakie/Hailemelekotmelakie/README.md

-Sure, here is an updated version with images for the programming languages:

 # Hi there, I'm Hailemelekot Melakie!

 Welcome to my Github page!
 I'm a passionate programmer with a keen interest in web development.
 I work with various technologies and frameworks including: